feilipu/NASCOM_BASIC_4.7/README.md

 Your program (the one that you're doing all this for) needs to start in RAM located somewhere.

-If you're using the YAZ180 with 32kB Nascom Basic, then all of the RAM between `0x3000` and `0x7FFF` is available for your assembly programs, without limitation.
-The area between `0x2000` and `0x2FFF` is reserved for system calls, buffers, and stack space.
+If you're using the RC2014 or YAZ180 with 32kB Nascom Basic, then all of the RAM between `0x3000` and `0x7FFF` is available for your assembly programs, without limitation.
+In the YAZ180 the area between `0x2000` and `0x2FFF` is reserved for system calls, buffers, and stack space.
+For the RC2014 the area from `0x8000` is reserved for these uses.

-The area from `0x4000` to `0x7FFF` is the Banked memory area, and this RAM can be managed by the HexLoadr program to write to all of the physical RAM space using ESA Records.
+In the YAZ180, the area from `0x4000` to `0x7FFF` is the Banked memory area, and this RAM can be managed by the HexLoadr program to write to all of the physical RAM space using ESA Records.

 HexLoadr supports the Extended Segment Address Record Type, and will store the MSB of the ESA in the Z180 BBR Register.
 The LSB of the ESA is silently abandoned.
 When HexLoadr terminates the BBR is returned to the original value.

 ## RST locations

-For convenience, because we can't easily change ROM code interrupt routines already present in the YAZ180, the ASCI serial Tx and Rx routines are reachable by calling `RST` instructions from your assembly program.
+For convenience, because we can't easily change the ROM code interrupt routines already present in the YAZ180, the ASCI serial Tx and Rx routines are reachable by calling `RST` instructions from your program.

 * Tx: `RST 08H` expects a byte to transmit in the `a` register.
 * Rx: `RST 10H` returns a received byte in the `a` register, and will block (loop) until it has a byte to return.
 * Rx Check: `RST 18H` will immediately return the number of bytes in the Rx buffer (0 if buffer empty) in the `a` register.

-By writing the address of your function into the `RST` jump table provided in the `YAZ180_LABELS.TXT` file you can modify the behaviour of any of the `RST` jumps, and set the address of the location for the `INT0` and `NMI` interrupts.
+By writing the address of your function into the `RST` jump table locations provided in the`RC2014_LABELS.TXT` and `YAZ180_LABELS.TXT` files you can modify the behaviour of any of the `RST` jumps, and set the address of the location for the `INT0` and `NMI` interrupts.

 Note the vector locations provided require only an address to be inserted.
 The `JP` instruction is already provided.
 For example, you can attach an `INT0` interrupt service routine by writing its origin address to location `0x201A`.

 ## USR Jump Address & Parameter Access

+For the RC2014 with 32k Basic the location for `USR(x)` is `0x8224`.
 For the YAZ180 with 32k Basic the `USR(x)` jump address is located at `0x8004`.
 For the YAZ180 with 56k Basic the `USR(x)` jump address is located at `0x2704`.
-For example, if your arbitrary program is located at `0x3000` then the 32k Basic command to set the `USR(x)` jump address is `DOKE &h8004, &h3000`.
+For example, if your arbitrary program is located at `0x3000` then the 32k Basic command to set the `USR(x)` jump address is `DOKE &h8224, &h3000`.

 Your assembly program can receive a 16 bit parameter passed in from the function by calling `DEINT` at `0x0C47`.
 The parameter is stored in register pair `DE`.